-Next up on the Evergreen house reveal tour is the Master Bathroom!
+Next up on the Evergreen house reveal tour is the Main Bathroom!
 Our goal was for this space to feel as big and open as possible – light, bright and clean.
 I love what we accomplished in here!
 Wayfair partnered with us on a lot of this product, which was SO appreciated!
 I love using Wayfair as a resource for furniture and decor as well as renovation items like lighting and hardware and vanities.
-(PS Wayfair is having a huge Renovation Sale right now and ALL of these items in this bathroom are discounted up to 65% off!)

 When you’re designing a space, you have to think about the details as much as possible.
 One of the exercises I like to do in my design process is sketch before I put designs into CAD.
 I have a hard time getting creative in drafting programs, but sketching helps my brain loosen up a bit!